i Legal system in the BVI

 Claims against persons assisting a fraud

-The liquidators of an insolvent BVI company may also bring claims against directors for misfeasance, fraudulent trading (making transfers of company assets with intent to defraud creditors), or insolvent trading (making transfers of company assets at the time the company was, in fact, insolvent).26
+The liquidators of an insolvent BVI company may also bring claims against directors for misfeasance, fraudulent trading (making transfers of company assets with the intent to defraud creditors) or insolvent trading (making transfers of company assets at the time a company was, in fact, insolvent).29

 Claims against third parties receiving the funds